Nangarhar University: Faculties

+Faculty of Languages and Literature

 The faculty was established in 1984 under the administration of Nangarhar University.
 In that time, only the Pashto Department was available, with six lecturers, nominated by the Faculty of Pashto Language and Literature.
 Later on, the Russian Department was established, but after a short period, due to the lack of students in the department, it was closed.